KnoAll/cacti-template/install/README.md

 ## Initial install Setup Instructions

 Based on a clean Raspian Stretch Lite default install.
+This has been developed on a RasperryPi 3 B+.
+As Cacti is a monitoring tool I highly recomend only using ethernet for the best reliability.
+I reccomend against running on a Pi Zero W as the cpu power is half that of the 3 B+.

 Run this from the command line...
 ```bash
 bash <(curl -s https://raw.githubusercontent.com/KnoAll/cacti-template/master/install/install-rpi.sh)
 ```